flopezus/cosmic-ray-neutron-spectrum-deconvolution-program/README.md

 ## Expectation Maximization Monte Carlo (EM MC)

-For a specific event: Campaign: LCO, Event: 1, EM with maximum specific steps or using stop criteria: (1) & (0) respectively, Time grid: 60 min, Numbers of detectors: 11, Seed: 0 (if random seed is set to 1, this parameter is not used), Random seed: (1) activated, (0) desactivated.
+For a specific event: Campaign: LCO, Event: 1, Steps: number of maximun steps (>0) or stop criteria (0), Time grid: 60 min, Numbers of detectors: 11, Seed: 0 (if random seed is set to 1, this parameter is not used), Random seed: (1) activated, (0) desactivated.

 - `em_loop_MC_opt("LCO",1,0,60,11,0,1)`

 To loop over events range we use:

-For a specific event range: Campaign: LCO, Event range: 1-5 (both first and end included), EM with maximum specific steps or using stop criteria: (1) & (0) respectively, Time grid: 60 min, Numbers of detectors: 11, Seed: 0 (if random seed is set to 1, this parameter is not used), Random seed: (1) activated, (0) desactivated.
+For a specific event range: Campaign: LCO, Event range: 1-5 (both first and end included), Steps: number of maximun steps (>0) or stop criteria (0), Time grid: 60 min, Numbers of detectors: 11, Seed: 0 (if random seed is set to 1, this parameter is not used), Random seed: (1) activated, (0) desactivated.

 - `em_loop_events_MC_opt("LCO",1,5,0,60,11,0,1)`